tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_iam_access_keys.md

 This resources accepts a single optional parameter, a Username for which to retrieve all Access Keys.
 If not provided, all Access Keys for all Users will be retrieved.

-### username _(optional)_
+`username` _(optional)_

-The IAM Username for which to retrieve the Access Keys.
+: The IAM Username for which to retrieve the Access Keys.
   This can be passed either as a string or as a `username: 'value'` key-value entry in a hash.

 ## Properties